pesto-students/p3-pratik-Laveshkumbhalkar/Week-1/README.md

 ![Browser_component_assignment1](https://user-images.githubusercontent.com/106540496/173435562-7b9315cf-41d7-4df8-a8c1-ed1746496c6f.jpg)

-* Rendering engine and its use
+C) Rendering engine and its use
 ------------------------------

 A rendering engine is software that draws text and images on the screen.
 The engine draws structured text from a document (often HTML), and formats it properly based on the given style declarations (often given in CSS).